Sport in Poland: Notable Polish athletes

 Krzysztof Oliwa, hockey player (born 12 April 1973 in Tychy, Poland) – Former professional ice hockey player who played the left wing position in the National Hockey League.
 Oliwa was nicknamed "The Hammer" due to his physical and intimidating on-ice presence.
 At 6'5", with a strong build, he would normally play the role of the team's enforcer.
 Oliwa won the 1999–2000 Stanley Cup as a member of the New Jersey Devils.
 Oliwa has also played for the Columbus Blue Jackets, Pittsburgh Penguins, New York Rangers, Boston Bruins and Calgary Flames.

 Zbigniew Boniek, football player (born 3 March 1956 in Bydgoszcz, Poland – He played on Zawisza Bydgoszcz, Widzew Łódź, Juventus and AS Roma.
 In 2004 Pelé got him on the FIFA 100 list.
 Today, he is the president of the Polish Football Association.
 He was elected as the president on 26 October 2012.

 Helena Rakoczy, (born 23 December 1921 in Kraków, Poland).
 Gymnast at Olympics (1952, 1956), and World Championships (1950, 1954).
 World Individual All-Around, Vault, Balance Beam, and Floor Exercise champion in 1950.
 Inducted into International Gymnastics Hall of Fame in 2004.

 Robert Kubica (born 7 December 1984 in Kraków, Poland), Robert Kubica is the first Polish Formula One driver.
 He made his racing debut at the 2006 Hungarian Grand Prix.
 In only his third race he experienced his first podium finish at Monza, Italy at the 2006 Italian Grand Prix.
 During this race he finished third and stood on the podium next to Michael Schumacher (Germany) and Kimi Räikkönen (Finland).
 In the 2007 Formula One season he survived a horrific crash at the Canadian Grand Prix.
 Kubica came out of the crash with only a sprained ankle and minor concussion.
-Robert Kubica scored his very first victory in Formula 1 at 2008 Canadian Grand Prix (it was also the very first win for the BMW Sauber team).
+Robert Kubica scored his first victory in Formula 1 at 2008 Canadian Grand Prix (it was also the first win for the BMW Sauber team).
 Robert Kubica has brought Formula One to Poland, bringing along with him many new fans.
 In February 2011, he had a crash in the Rally Ronde di Andora.
 He went through long rehabilitation processes.
 In 2013, Kubica started racing in the World Rally Championship with immediate success, winning WRC-2 championship in 2013.
 He then moved to top WRC class for 2014 season.
+After testing for the Renault F1 team during the 2017 season, he became Williams' official development driver for 2018.
+The year after he was promoted up to the main seat, with a full time contract with Williams for the 2019 season, unfortunately the car was the slowest of the field and he was not renewed for 2020.
+While he remained as reserve driver for the Sauber team (named Alfa Romeo Racing at the time) until 2023, he didn't get a full time seat in F1 again.
+Since 2022, he's been racing on the World Endurance Championship (WEC), where he remains to this day, now as an AF Corse driver, piloting the Ferrari 499P Hypercar after winning the championship in the LMP2 category in 2023.